Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 # Certora Prover Lesson 1

-## Overview of technology
+## Overview of the technology
 The Certora Prover is based on well-studied techniques from the formal verification community.
-Specifications define a set of rules that call into the contract under analysis and make various assertions about their behavior.
+Specifications define a set of rules that call into the contract under analysis and make various assertions about its behavior.
-These rules, together with the contract under analysis, are compiled to a logical formula called a verification condition, which is then proved or disproved by an SMT solver.
+Together with the contract under analysis, these rules are compiled to a logical formula called a verification condition, which is then proved or disproved by an SMT solver.
 If the rule is disproved, the solver also provides a concrete test case demonstrating the violation.

 The rules of the specification play a crucial role in the analysis.
 Without good rules, only very shallow properties can be checked (e.g. that no assertions in the contract itself are violated).